TonyRuiz1995/SDR/Stories.md

 --- | --- | ---

 ## Stories
+Be able to select a data frame and subset them based on columns
+- *Risk*: low
+- *Time*: 2 Days
+- *Tests*: ...

+Export data into Rda format
+- *Risk*: low
+- *Time*: 2 Days
+- *Tests*: ...

+Create separate R data frames from the data sets that utilize ID.
+Then merge those into a single data frame.
+(Column bind)
+- *Risk*: low
+- *Time*: 2 Days
+- *Tests*: ...

-Create separate R data frames from the data sets DEMOGRAPHICS, LABORATORY, and EXAMINATION.
-Then merge those into a single data frame for adults over 20 years of age.
+Create separate R data frames from the data sets based on year.
+Then merge those into a single data frame.
+(Row bind)
 - *Risk*: low
 - *Time*: 2 Days
 - *Tests*: ...